trilitech/umami-v2/apps/embed-iframe/README.md

 ### `yarn format` & `yarn lint`

-These commands apply formatting rules to the codebase using Prettier.
+These commands apply formatting rules to the codebase.